Bealby/product-landing-page/README.md

   once user has scrolled down page
 - Zoom feature for Swiper JS should be added
-- Break point issue (approx screen size at 650px) for change from ‘Tab’ to ‘Accordian’
+- Break point issue (approx screen size at 650px) for change from ‘Tab’ to ‘Accordion’
 - Android and OS device adaption

 ---